Have you been inspired by the oil-based works of painters of the past?

 Famous masterpieces have been created with oil paint.
 Da Vinci’s oil painting portrait “Mona Lisa” and Van Gogh’s oil painting landscape “The Starry Night” are considered some of the greatest works in history.

-Many artists idolize these geniuses, and they want to create oil paint masterworks of their own.
+Many artists idolize these geniuses and want to create their oil paint masterworks.

 But oil paint comes with its challenges.
-One of the frustrations some artists face is mixing oil paints to get the color they visualize for their paintings.
+One of the frustrations some artists face is mixing oil paints to get the color they visualize.

 Are you a painter wanting to make oil-based artwork, but you’re having difficulty mixing colors to match your vision?

 That’s why we’re here to help.
 Here is your guide to mixing oil paints for the right color.